Timtim123456789012/12345/README.md

 ## Getting Started
 Start by accessing the `proxy.school` website.

+## Troubleshooting and Questions
+Please refer to the ProxySchool Wiki.

 ## Licenses
 This Project is an open-source project.
 However, please leave my name inside your project when you fork this repository.